Skip to main content

 Rule editor

-Enter your rule’s test code in this pane and click the Run button to verify that the rule runs as intended.
-A matches panel appears after Semgrep is run to display matches and tests.
+Enter test code in this pane and click Run to verify that the rule performs as intended.
+A matches panel appears after Semgrep runs to display matches and tests.
+This pane also contains metadata editing and docs viewing functionalities.

 Top menu